abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 point, it won’t be somebody else, it will be us, and it would be nice to think that we are ready for it when it comes.
-This isn’t meant to be a morbid reflection, but more an encouragement to contemplate death, bringing us closer to the reality of it and encouraging a sense of heedfulness and urgency in the practice.
+This isn’t meant to be a morbid reflection, but more an encouragement to contemplate death, bringing us closer to the reality of it and to encourage a sense of heedfulness and urgency in the practice.

 It’s so easy to get lost in the tasks of the day, particularly as we are